 Recognition doesn’t just mean acknowledging a job well done (although that’s certainly important), but recognizing and appreciating your employees as people.

 Today’s employees (especially Millennial employees) expect to be able to be their true selves at work.
 Because of this, more and more companies are ditching the old work-life balance paradigm for the more accurate work-life integration model, which acknowledges that work and life are inseparable.
-Celebrating birthdays helps tell your employees that you get that they are living life everyday inside of your office.
+Celebrating staff birthdays helps tell your employees that you get that they are living life everyday inside of your office.

 Finally, birthday celebrations are simply a chance to show you’ve been paying attention.
 A personalized note or gift that speaks to your employees hobby or passion demonstrates that you’ve taken the time to get to know them on a personal level.
 This goes a long way towards creating an emotional bond between company and team.

 And really, it doesn’t take a lot to make your teammates feel special, cared for, and appreciated.
 SnackNation Vibe Manager extraordinaire Liza Goldberg elaborates: